A1Liu/gone/README.md

   in most cases succeed.
 - **Binary compatibility** - Programs will be compiled from source each time.
 - **Incremental compilation** - Programs will be compiled from source each time.

-## Implementation Problems
-- How do we make garbage collection behave at runtime like manual memory management?
-  - Objects typically lie in a few patterns
-    - Arrays
-    - Trees
-    - Graphs

-    Ideally, we'd support good garbage collection for all of them, but that's probably a bit too hard.
-  - Do we need garbage collection?
-We can probably make the same static guarrantees about pointer validity without the need for garbage collection.
-And without GC, the runtime becomes much smaller, and easier to implement.

-- How do we do lifetime analysis, especially for recursive functions, without annotations?
-- How do we handle types at compile time?
-- How do we handle methods?
-  - Methods are just functions with the type as the first parameter.
-- How do we test in a way thats easy to write and easy to rewrite?
-  - Fuzzing functions
-  - Fuzzing/Testing interfaces
-  -

-## Architecture
-Compiler passes:

-1. Lexing
-2. Parsing
-3. Declaration checking
-3. Looping type checker
-4. Memory management checker (insert GC calls, check lifetimes)
-5. Code generation